Udoye93/Udoye93/README.md

 Deployment Type: Make use of a Software-as-a-Service (SaaS) deployment strategy so that you may use the provider's infrastructure and profit from frequent upgrades and maintenance.

-3. Justification for Each Final Recommendation
+3. JUSTIFICATION FOR EACH FINAL RECOMMENDATION
+4.

 a.
 Email Services: